fearnlj01/DocTest/Windows Guide.md

 ####Guide
 - Make sure you have installed both [Git][Git] and the [.NET Core SDK][.NET Core SDK].
 - Create a folder somewhere and name it `Nadeko`.
-- Head to the [Windows Installer releases page](https://github.com/fearnlj01/NadekoBotInstallerWin/releases) and download the latest source code zip.
+- Head to the [Windows Installer releases page][WinInstaller] and download the latest source code zip.
 - Extract the contents of the zip you just downloaded to the `Nadeko` folder that we created earlier.
 - You will see a few files, most importantly, `NadekoInstaller.bat ` after extraction (You may not see the `.bat` part of the filename).
 - Run/Launch/Open `NadekoInstaller.bat ` and you will see it running in the command prompt.